 A server's actions may be considered "negligent" if they failed to notice obvious signs of intoxication, or "reckless" if they intentionally served a customer that was drunk.
 If server liability can be proven, you may be able to pursue further compensation from the establishment.

 A Record of Success in Accident Lawsuits

 Whether you need help negotiating with an insurance company or filing a civil lawsuit against the drunk driver responsible for your crash, you are entitled to hire skilled legal representation for your case.
-Our team at Decof, Barry, Mega & Quinn, P.C. has recovered over $1 billion on behalf of injury victims throughout Rhode Island, and we can serve as your committed advocates in a DUI or DWI accident case.
+The Rhode Island drunk driving accident lawyers at Decof, Barry, Mega & Quinn, P.C. have recovered over $1 billion on behalf of injury victims throughout the state and can serve as your committed advocates in a DUI or DWI accident cases.

 To explore your legal options today, contact us at (401) 200-4059.